A LOUD EXPLOSION shook the ground as dust blew in my face.

-Blinding light from simultaneous eruptions lit the night sky amid falling debris.
+Blinding light lit up the night sky.
 If only these were celebratory fireworks, but they weren’t.

 I struggled to catch my breath.
 “We’re going to die.”

-Daniel’s brown eyes betrayed no fear—only gentle reassurance. ”We’re in a bomb shelter.”
+Daniel’s brown eyes reassured me.
+“We’re in a bomb shelter.”

-Other thoughts supplanted that one.
+A thousand thoughts supplanted that one.
 Was my mother still alive?
-She had never met Daniel.
-When I returned from the first century, I never told her about my journey to the seventh dimension.
-She would have taken me to that psychologist, giving him reason to validate all the things he wrote in that stupid report.
-The wretched principal would have expelled me immediately.
+When I returned from time traveling to the first century as a young teenager, I never told her where I had been.
+She would have taken me to that psychologist who wrote that stupid report.
+The wretched principal would have expelled me.

 Why couldn’t this attack have waited a few more days?
-Jesus, you told us to marry, but we just got back to Jerusalem.
-We couldn’t marry that quickly.
+Jesus told us to marry, but we had just returned to Jerusalem.

 Daniel whispered in my ear, “I love you, Shale.”

-I clasped Daniel’s shoulders.
-“The dog, did you hear it?”
+I touched Daniel’s shoulder.
+“Did you hear it?”

-Now the sirens drowned out the dog.
+Now the sirens drowned him out.
 I stepped toward the shelter entrance, but Daniel blocked me.

-“I’m not going to let you rescue a dog.
-That’s crazy.”
+“I’m not going to let you rescue a dog.”

 Daniel stared.
 “No, can’t be.”

-If only we had a light.
-The darkness seemed blacker now that the transformers had blown.
-There wasn’t even emergency lighting.
-At least the bombs had stopped.
-The only significant light came from fires burning in the distance.
+The only light came from fires burning in the distance.
 Shadowy embers floated from the sky.